ericvpineda/rke-construction/notes.md

     - solution:
         - form element needs action={handler}, method="post"
         - cannot just use useSubmit attribute
+- search for "living room" cannot be found, needs to be living...
+    - need to reformat prisma images schema + reupload to cloud
+    - solution:
+        - replaceall " " with no space in userinput
+        - replaceAll "_" with no underline in prisma schema variable

 Questions:
 - how to best error handle in middleware